2 November

 National Archaeological Museum

-The Pamplona Treasure was found inside a Mudejar scarcel and a 14th century bag in 1940, and was included by Mateu and Llopis in a general article on "Hallazgos", in the journal Ampurias in 1945.
+The Pamplona Treasure was found inside a Mudejar scarcella and a 14th century bag in 1940, and was included by Mateu and Llopis in a general article on "Hallazgos", in the magazine Ampurias in 1945.
 Subsequently, except for the references in Adquisiciones del MAN ( Madrid, 1947) and the contribution of my good colleague the late Mercedes Rueda in her book on florins, little more has been written.
 The exhaustive cataloguing carried out by Mar Gómez Talavera in 1999 is currently awaiting publication.
-It is made up of 117 gold pieces, of various origins and mints, Aragon, Tortosa, Perpignan, Valencia, Saragossa, Seville, Venice, France and England.
-It weighs 374.55 g.
-Alongside this bulky batch of coins was a beautiful ring of the same material with a bluish stone.
-This is undoubtedly a treasure hidden by its owner, presumably a pilgrim from Santiago.
+It is composed of 117 gold pieces, from different origins and mints, Aragon, Tortosa, Perpignan, Valencia, Zaragoza, Seville, Venice, France and England.
+Its weight is 374.55 g.
+Along with this bulky lot of coins was a beautiful ring of the same material with a bluish stone.
+It is undoubtedly a treasure hidden by its owner, presumably a pilgrim from Santiago.

-Finally, I dealt with some Marian images offered for sale to the State, one Romanesque (1926) and two Gothic (2009, 2014), one in marble, from the 14th century and another in wood, from around 1280, which corresponds to subject of the copies from Los Arcos, Miranda de Arga, Arizaleta, Fitero, Berbinzana, Mendigorría, Artaza and Ubago, from the cataloguing of C. Fernández-Ladreda, which were not acquired.
+Finally I dealt with some Marian images offered for sale to the State, one Romanesque (1926) and two Gothic (2009, 2014), one of marble, from the 14th century and another of wood, from around 1280, which corresponds to the subject of the copies of Los Arcos, Miranda de Arga, Arizaleta, Fitero, Berbinzana, Mendigorría, Artaza and Ubago, from the cataloging of C. Fernández-Ladreda, which were not acquired.